codeceptjs/CodeceptJS/docs/data.md

 ### API Data Factory

-This helper uses API to store the built data and automatically clean them up after a test, The way for setting data for a test is as simple as writing:
+This helper uses REST API to store the built data and automatically clean them up after a test, The way for setting data for a test is as simple as writing:

 ```js